adonisjs/v5-docs/content/api/database/query-builder.md

 Database.from('users').distinct()
 ```

-There is another PostgreSQL only method `distinctOn`.
+There is another PostgreSQL-only method, `distinctOn`.
 Here's an article explaining [SELECT DISTINCT ON](https://www.geekytidbits.com/postgres-distinct-on/).

 ```ts
 Database